 In addition to entities and individuals who participate directly in gaming and hospitality businesses, Mr. Ruben's clients include financial institutions, private equity firms, hedge funds, private investors, and investment bankers that must either be licensed by gaming regulators, obtain waivers from the licensing requirements, or structure their transactions in a manner that does not require such approvals.

-From 1995 to 2002, Mr. Ruben was a member of the board of directors of MTR Gaming Group, Inc. (Nasdaq GS: MNTG), which later merged with Eldorado Resorts, Inc. (Nasdaq GS: ERI), and from 1999 to 2002 was licensed as a principal by the Nevada Gaming Commission.
+From 1995 to 2002, Mr. Ruben was a member of the board of directors of MTR Gaming Group, Inc. (Nasdaq GS: MNTG), which later merged with Eldorado Resorts, Inc. and most recently Caesars Entertainment, Inc. (Nasdaq:CZR), and from 1999 to 2002 was licensed as a principal by the Nevada Gaming Commission.

 Mr. Ruben is a 1986 graduate of Pennsylvania State University, Dickinson School of Law, where he was a member of the Law Review and the Woolsack Honor Society, and a 1983 graduate of the University of Virginia.